rgalanakis/hostthedocs/README.rst

   Not sure.
 Open to ideas.

 Does Host the Docs support images?
-  No, at least right now.
+  Not right now.
 I want to avoid complicating things at first.
-  I'd like to add project images, maybe, and of course a logo/favicon for Host the Docs itself.
+  I'd like to add project logos on the home page, and of course a logo/favicon for Host the Docs itself.
   You can embed an ``<img>`` tag in your project description HTML, if you really want.